-An important class of certification methods in the context of digital quantum computing are \emph{randomized benchmarking} protocols \cite{EmeAliZyc05, LevLopEme07, DanCleEme09}.
-Randomized benchmarking protocol extract performance measures for quantum gates by implementing random gate sequences of different lengths and measuring the error that accumulates with the sequence length.
+An important class of certification methods in the context of digital quantum computing are \emph{randomized benchmarking} protocols \cite{EmeAliZyc05, LevLopEme07, DanCleEme09}. \Acf{RB} protocols extract performance measures for quantum gates by implementing random gate sequences of different lengths and measuring the error that accumulates with the sequence length.
 By studying the error dependence in the sequence length randomized benchmarking protocols are robust against \ac{SPAM} errors.
-We will present two proto-typical types of randomized benchmarking protocols targeting performance measures of a gate-set and of individual gates together with the theoretical analysis in the simplest setup in Section~\ref{sec:RB}.
+We present two prototypical types of \ac{RB} protocols targeting performance measures of a gate set and of individual gates together with the theoretical analysis in the simplest setup in Section~\ref{sec:RB}.

 Finally, in Section~\ref{sec:xeb} we turn our attention to a method that is used in order to certify the correct implementation of a quantum circuit in the context of demonstrating so-called quantum supremacy\footnote{We use the term `quantum (computational) supremacy' strictly in its established technical meaning \cite{preskill2013quantum}.}: \emph{cross-entropy benchmarking} \cite{BoiIsaSme16}.